-If you feel you would like your assessment reviewed further for 2015, please call our office and we will instruct you how to proceed.
-Please always note the deadlines on the notices for appealing.
+If you feel you would like your assessment reviewed further for 2015, please click on tab Assessment Review or please call our office and we will instruct you how to proceed.
+Always note the deadlines on the notices for appealing.
 You DO NOT need a lawyer, tax consultant, or to pay a fee to have your assessments reviewed.
 This is what we do and we are here to help you understand the process.

-As always, if you have any further questions please feel free to call our office and anyone of our staff will be able to answer your questions.
+As always, if you have any further questions please feel free to call this office and anyone of the staff will be able to answer your questions.